Thesis and Development-Based Projects

 What additional requirements are there for submitting a thesis?

 Please note: Students are only required to publish their thesis at the Carnegie Mellon University Institutional Repository.
-The INI AAO collects all required documentation and submits it to the College of Engineering on the student's behalf.
+The INI Academic and Student Services team collects all required documentation and submits it to the College of Engineering on the student's behalf.

 How do I choose a topic for research?